 - Cloud rendering – Produce photorealistic visualizations without tying up the user’s desktop or using special rendering hardware.

-- Physical and analytical models – Create a physical model for coordination and documentation and an associated analytical model for structural analysis.
+- Physical and analytical models – Revit creates a physical model for coordination and documentation and an associated analytical model for structural analysis simultaneously.

 - Reinforcement detailing – Create 3D reinforcement designs for cast-in-place and precast concrete structures.
 Produce reinforcement shop drawing documentation with rebar schedules.

-- Structural documentation – Create an accurate and detailed structural documentation of multi-material designs.
+- Structural documentation – Create accurate and detailed structural documentation of multi-material designs.